Phillip Oppenheim: Life and business career

 After leaving Parliament in 1997, Oppenheim became a columnist for The Sunday Times and other newspapers.
-He has criticised new Labour's spin culture, along with what he saw as the corrupt sale of peerages, and the Conservative Party for its rightward drift.
+He has criticised new Labour's spin culture, along with what he saw as the corrupt sale of peerages, and the Conservative Party for its rightward and increasingly anti-EU drift.

-Oppenheim is founder and managing director of the Cubana bar and restaurant in London and is credited for introducing Mojitos to the UK from Cuba in the 1990s.
+Oppenheim is founder and CEO of the Cubana bar and restaurant in London and is credited for introducing Mojitos to the UK from Cuba in the 1990s.

 He is also a founder director of Waterloo Quarter, a business-public alliance which aims to improve Waterloo.
-He trades directly with Cuba, importing rum and coffee and is also a director of Alma de Cuba coffee, a Cuban coffee brand owned by The Cuba Mountain Coffee Company, which has a project to help mountain coffee farmers in Cuba.
+He trades directly with Cuba, importing rum and coffee and was also a director of Alma de Cuba coffee, a Cuban coffee brand owned by The Cuba Mountain Coffee Company, which had a project to help mountain coffee farmers in Cuba working with Nespresso, which ended when Donald Trump banned imports of Cuban coffee into the US in 2016.

+Oppenheim also farms in Gloucestershire from where he also sells restored farm machinery with his son Alex and runs a small farm and hospitality business in Portugal's Setubal region.

+He writes a blog, What's Wrong - confessions of an ex-Conservative.